achimgaedke/py-aws-vault-auth/README.md

 with data-science tools.
 At the moment, it is simply factoring out some code I use privately.

-The project is developed on MacOS, python-3.11 - I will test it with other versions later.
+The project is developed on MacOS, python-3.11 and tested on Linux, python-3.9.

 Yes, the thread-based polling of `stderr` is kind of awkward.
 Once upon a time this was the most portable way of waiting on output - or it was 6 years ago.